Yousra-Kamal/Password-Generator/README.md

 ## How to Use

 The user is prompted to choose a password length between 8-128 characters.
 If the length chosen is below 8 or above 128 characters, or is not a number then the user is asked to try again.
-When the desired length is chosen, the user will be asked to confirm if they would like to include certain Characters (e.g. uppercase letters, lowercase letters, numbers, and/or special characters).
-If no character types are chosen The user will be asked to try again.
+When the desired length is chosen, the user will be asked to confirm if user would like to include certain characters (e.g. uppercase letters, lowercase letters, numbers, and/or special characters).
+If no character types are chosen, the user will be asked to try again.
 Finally, after all confirmation is done, a random password will be generated on the page.

 ## Completed Tasks